Real-analytic realization of Uniform Circular Systems and some applications: Introduction

+Informally, a classification is a method of determining isomorphism between transformations, perhaps by computing other invariants for which equivalence is easy to determine.
 Given a transformation (abstract or smooth or real-analytic) $T$ defined on a measure space (or appropriate manifold), one can ask whether or not it is possible to accurately describe the set $U$ of all other transformations (abstract or smooth or real-analytic) that are measure theoretically isomorphic to $T$.
 If a classification for such systems is available, then one can expect to proceed by computing invariants and reducing a set containing $T$ to smaller and smaller sets by requiring all elements to have a uniform value of the invariant being considered.
-For example one can start with a $T$ and look at the set containing all $S$ with the same entropy as that of $T$ and then in the next step, one can further restrict by requiring their Koopman operator to have same set of eigenvalues and so on and so forth.

-So if one wants to prove that certain transformations are not classifiable, one would need to show that no countable (possibly transfinite) protocol each of whose basic input membership is in open or closed sets exists that can be used to determine membership in a particular equivalent class.
-So in other words, the equivalence class in the ambient topology should not be a Borel set.
+For example, one could start with a $T$ and look at the set containing all $S$ with the same entropy as that of $T$ and then in the next step, one could further restrict by requiring their Koopman operator to have the same set of eigenvalues and so on and so forth.
+So if one wants to prove that certain transformations are not classifiable, one would need to show that no countable (possibly transfinite) protocol, whose basic input is membership in open or closed sets exists that can be used to determine membership in a particular equivalence class.
+So in other words, the equivalence relation should not be Borel.
+So, the Borel/non-Borel distinction is a natural and key notion in anti-classification results: